jwdotpark/2021_fall/practical_ds_a/scavenge_hunting.md

 <br>

-As you can see in the implementation of function `galaxyConnections()`
+As you can see in the Implementation of function `galaxyConnections()`
 - i first start by creating the galaxy graph **galaxyNode()** custom data structure
 - and then Gather all the unreachable galaxies Mark all the connections that are unreachable
 - and grab them Then sort them by how many unreachable connections they have,